 Designated Hero: George and Harold have a tendency to slip into this with some of their pranks.
 In the first book, they cause enough disruption at a school football game to get the school to forfeit it, and subsequently ruin everyone else's day, and Captain Underpants is later created as a result of their attempt to avoid being punished for this.
 In the second book, they sabotage the school's Invention Convention out of spite, due to them not being allowed to attend following the prank they pulled last year.
 And in exchange for fixing all the damage done by the villains, they have Mr. Krupp cancel their punishment and let them run the school for the day, during which they sell a lot of the staff's furniture to pay for the party they throw for all of the students.
 Granted, they do try and stop the villains in every book, but the fact that many of them (the Talking Toilets, Poopypants, Wedgie Woman) appear as a result of George and Harold's actions doesn't help their case.

 Granted, there were unordinary circumstances.
-Poopypants/Tinkletrousers was eventualy going to crack and the fact it happened at Harold and George's school kinda puts it in debate.
-With Wedgie Woman, they were unaware of the fact that the Hypno ring has reverse effects on women.
+Poopypants/Tinkletrousers was eventually going to crack and the fact it happened at Jerome Horwitz kinda puts it in debate.
+With Wedgie Woman, they were unaware of the fact that the Hypno-Ring has reverse effects on women.

 These only apply to the first five books.
-As the books continue, we see more outside threats not by them or by reoccurring villains (the latest book bringing back the Turbo Toliet.)
+As the books continue, we see more outside threats not by them or by returning villains (the latest book bringing back the Turbo Toliet 2000.)

 In Wrath of the Wicked Wedgie Woman, it's revealed that the ring was recalled because for unknown reasons, it worked the opposite of its wielder's intentions on women.
 Unfortunate Implications aside, this might seem like jumping the gun to younger readers, but George and Harold used it on their already-Sadist Teacher and look what happened.
 Now, what about all the other kids who had one?
 Chances are, the first thing a lot of them would use it on is their parents, who they typically have a very low opinion of.
 All of a sudden, there'd be an outbreak of Abusive Mothers all across the country because the kids demand that their every whim be catered to.
 That wouldn't go unnoticed and would be a pretty damn good reason to recall them.